The Bondwoman's Narrative: Plot summary

 Crafts explores the experiences of Hannah, a house slave in North Carolina.
 In the preface, Crafts writes that she hopes "to show how slavery blights the lives of whites as well as the black race."

 The novel opens by narrating how Hannah grew up on a plantation in Virginia, where she was taught as a child to read and write by Aunt Hetty, a kind old white woman, who was subsequently discovered and reprimanded, as the education of slaves was supposed to be limited.
 This establishes her literacy, which is important in grounding her right and ability to tell her story.
 She describes herself as of a "complexion almost white."
-Later she is sold to the Henrys and the Wheelers, ending up in North Carolina with the latter family.
+After a carriage accident, she recovers with the Henrys, who then sell her to the Wheelers, ending up in North Carolina with the latter family.

 As a young woman, Hannah serves as a lady's maid at Lindendale plantation.
 Her master and mistress host a large wedding.
 During the party, Hannah notices an unattractive old man following her new mistress.
 Hannah concludes that "each one was conscious of some great and important secret on the part of the other."
 In the coming weeks, after observing her new mistress lock herself away most of the day, Hannah comes to learn that the old man is Mr. Trappe, a crooked lawyer who has discovered that the mistress is a fair-skinned mulatto who is passing for white.

 Hannah and the mistress flee the plantation in the middle of the night, become lost, and stay the night in a gloomy shack in the forest.
 The shack was recently the scene of a murder, and is strewn with bloodstained weapons and clothes.
 Under these conditions, Hannah's mistress starts to go insane.

 Months later, the women are found by a group of hunters who escort them to prison.
 One of them, Horace, informs Hannah that her master slit his throat after their escape.
-The women are taken to prison, where they meet Mrs. Wright, a senile woman imprisoned for trying to help a slave girl escape.
+The women are taken to prison, where they meet Mrs. Wright, a senile woman imprisoned for trying to help an enslaved girl escape.
 The mistress' insanity worsens.
 After several months, the women are moved to a house, where conditions are much better, but they are unable to leave or know the identity of their captor.
 After a lengthy imprisonment, it is revealed that their captor is Mr. Trappe.
 The mistress, upon learning this, suffers a brain aneurysm and dies.